stevavoliajvar/stop_cloudflare/PEOPLE.md

 "If you report abusive content on that particular site you will get doxed.
 It's not safe to report that site." by @[dxgl_org](https://twitter.com/dxgl_org/status/1108405275709620224)

+"Cloudflare, if I use Tor do you still read the resulting so-called abuse report?
+And why does the head of "abuse" block critics?" by @[dxgl_org](https://twitter.com/dxgl_org/status/1093280991270092800)

 "CF are an outlier with *ALL* vile sites behind them and make the abuse process as hard as possible." by @[plambrechtsen](https://twitter.com/plambrechtsen/status/1125483870667792387)

 "My problem is *created by* Cloudflare's protection of violent extremists and not solved by giving more Cloudflare for me." by @[lizthegrey](https://twitter.com/lizthegrey/status/1127946041058263042)